PGSystemTester/javaScript/isVariableUndefined.md

-# Test if Variable Defined
+# Test if Variable Undefined

 Explained in detail in this [StackOverFlow Post](https://stackoverflow.com/questions/2647867/how-can-i-determine-if-a-variable-is-undefined-or-null)